iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 > No issues with the app (Samsung Note 9).<br> :date: __2020-08-10 04:24:28__

 > I noticed the last 2 days this app has been draining my battery.
 Use to have 45% left at bedtime, now only 10% at 1 pm.
 Just did the update, which I didn't know about.
 So hopefully it fixes this battery issue.
 (03-Jun-20).
 UPDATE: After the update the app no longer drained my battery.
 I noticed a drain on my battery again today (06-Jul-20) and checked for an update, which there was.
 If you notice your battery being drained, just update the app.<br> :date: __2020-07-06 16:07:00__

-> I originally thought the app was draining my battery but it turned out to be something else.
-It seems to work fine and is unobtrusive except for the always on tray notification.<br> :date: __2020-07-05 16:46:23__